 Before You Go.
 Unlike the Seattle and San Francisco Bay Areas, the Los Angeles area has very consistent weather.
 It's a nice place to visit.
 If you don't mind earthquakes.
 And mudslides.
 And wildfires.
 And smog.

-The Angels’ hometown (well, home County, anyway) newspaper, the Orange County Register, is predicting low 70s for daylight and low 60s for evenings throughout the series.
-The region’s (and indeed the Western U.S.’) largest newspaper, the Los Angeles Times, mostly concurs (for those of you who are Met fans, that means they agree), but is suggesting it will be a little warmer in daylight.
-Therefore, short-sleeve shirts should be all that’s necessary.
+The Angels' hometown (well, home County, anyway) newspaper, the Orange County Register, is predicting low 70s for daylight and high 50s for evenings throughout the series.
+The region' (and indeed the Western U.S.') largest newspaper, the Los Angeles Times, mostly concurs.
+Therefore, short-sleeve shirts should be all that's necessary.

 Anaheim is in the Pacific Time Zone, 3 hours behind New York.
 So there will be some clock & watch fiddling.